FordLabs/retroquest/README.md

 - The ability to run a local database for development
   - We include a docker-compose.yml file in the `api/` subfolder to run a local Postgres database.
 You may use this file with your containerization tool of choice (docker, podman) or run a local database through any other means.
+  - You may also use H2 (in-memory), eliminating the need for any external tool to run your database.

 ### Build the Backend with Gradle

 1. Open a terminal in the root directory
 2. Build the project with the following command: `./gradlew api:clean api:build api:withPostgres` This will trigger the backend tests to run.

 - If you do not wish to run the tests and only want to build the application, use `./gradlew api:clean api:assemble api:withPostgres`